 Review Your State Procedures

 Before you do anything else, perform a bit of background research on your state’s specific laws regarding civil procedure.
 This information should tell you exactly how to submit your motion and where the information should be sent.
-The law might also outline more specific reasons that are valid for getting a judgment dismissed.
+The law might also outline more specific reasons that are valid for getting a default judgment dismissed.

 If any of them apply to your situation, you’ve got an extremely compelling case.
 Read the information carefully and use the same type of wording in your motion letter.
 Again, pay careful attention to any and all relevant details so that your motion isn’t thrown out because of a technicality.

 File a Motion to Vacate a Judgment

-In order to file a motion and get your judgment dismissed, you must write a letter explicitly stating your case.
+In order to file a motion and get your default judgment dismissed, you must write a letter explicitly stating your case.
 Here is the basic information you should include.
 The first thing to state is all of the identifying information associated with your case.

 This includes your case name, court reference number, and all of the relevant parties.
 After that comes the meat and potatoes of the letter: your reasons for requesting a vacated judgment.

 If there was a good reason you didn’t attend the original hearing and you received a default judgment, let the court know why that happened, especially if circumstances were beyond your control.

 If you didn’t receive a summons and complaint, it may not be your fault.
 Each state law varies on what the appropriate procedure is to have this information delivered, so check on yours.

 Another reason for vacating a default judgment is if you responded to the summons and complaint, but a judgment was issued even without a hearing.
 Remember, it’s your legal right to have a hearing to defend yourself.

 If the hearing did take place but you had a valid reason for not attending, you can also state that information here.
 Maybe you had a family emergency or couldn’t take off work without jeopardizing your job.